CreRecombinase/git-lessons/10-branching.md

 ~~~

 > ## Deleting a remote branch {.callout}
 > You've deleted your experimental branch locally, but if you look on your GitHub page, you'll see it still exists, even if you `git push --all origin`.
-> To delete the branch remotely, you should use the syntax `git push origin <local-branch>:<remote-branch>`.
+> To delete the branch remotely, you should use the syntax:
+>
+> `git push origin <local-branch>:<remote-branch>`
+>
-> In our example this is `git push origin experimental:experimental`.
+> In our example this is: `git push origin experimental:experimental`.
 > You can also use the shorthand version: `git push origin :experimental`.
 > Using this notation, Git assumes you are listing the remote branch and want to push the branch you are currently in on the local repo.
-> In the code to delete a remote branch, you are essentially pushing "nothing" to the remote branch, which erases it.
+> Essentially you are pushing "nothing" to the remote branch, which erases it.